Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Results

-In Table \ref{tab:tre table}, the TRE values of the 100 landmarks in the simulated test set and the 21 manually annotated landmarks in the clinical test set are provided.
-In both test sets, there was a significant main effect of experimental scenario on the observed $TRE_{after}$ values, $\chi$(5) = 6620.117, p = $0e^0$ in simulated test set and $\chi$(5) = 36.802, p = $6.56e^{-7}$ in the clinical test set.
+In Table \ref{tab:tre table}, the TRE values in the simulated and clinical deformations test sets are provided.
+In Figure~\ref{fig:boxplot TRE}, boxplots of TRE values are provided.
+In both test sets, there was a significant main effect of the experimental scenario (i.e., DIR without landmarks and with landmarks predicted by either one of the DCNN-Match variants) on the observed $TRE_{after}$ values, ($\chi$(5) = 6620.117, p = $0e^0$) in the simulated test set and ($\chi$(5) = 34.051, p = $0.000002$) in the clinical test set.
+Note that in the simulated test set, the sample size was quite large (100 landmarks per scan $\times$ 121 scans = 12100) giving rise to near zero p values in the statistical testing.